shreyashrestha07/SalaryPrediction/README.md

 - SalaryPrediction_Modelling: contains the code for model training, hyper parameter tuning, Principal Component Analysis(PCA), Model Evaluation and Model Deployment.

 ## Other repository content
-'modelpredicition.csv' contains the salaries predicted by the model from the test dataset.
+'predicition.csv' contains the salaries predicted by the model from the test dataset.

 ## Data Wrangling
 1. Load all the train and test data files into pandas data frame.